sohail70/robo_pose/README.md

-# Fusemuse ROS2 Package
+# robo_pose ROS2 Package

 ## Overview

-The Fusemuse ROS2 Package is a comprehensive collection of tools and utilities designed to streamline the integration and collaboration of various models and components within a unified framework.
-This library aims to facilitate the seamless fusion of diverse elements, making it easier to develop, deploy, and manage complex robotic applications.
+The robo_pose ROS2 Package supports the integration of different models and components within a unified framework.
+By incorporating filters like EKF, it contributes to improved robot localization, offering simplicity in the development and deployment of robotic applications.

 ## Current Features